joshuahwfwEE/HLS_ATP/README.md

    this module implement an adder and a multplier and a latch in this circuit, adder takes l2 and Latch's output as its inputs and then multiplier takes adder's output and l1 as its inputs

-   given an example design of testing this logic circult:
+   given an example design of testing the combination logic of above 2 module:
     ![alt text](https://github.com/joshuahwfwEE/HLS_ATP/blob/main/design1_pattern_plus_foo.png?raw=true)

 5. two foo: